 This lab course identifies the principles behind social media applications such as blogs, networking platforms such as Twitter, and open-source tools and applies them to the practice of journalism and mass communication.
 You’ll craft posts large and small, use social media as a reporting tool in both the lab and the field, learn a variety of free online tools, and produce a focus-driven team blog.

 Note: This course has a heavy writing commitment.
 You will write at least one blog post per week, in addition to other assigned work.
 You have been warned.

 - Manage, create content for, and moderate several different kinds of blogs

 - Establish, engage, and mobilize networks through social media

 - Maintain a presence across multiple digital platforms

 - Write and understand basic code in HTML and CSS

-- Create simple data scrapers and data visualizations
+- Create simple chatbots, data scrapers, and data visualizations

 Required texts and materials:

 - Online readings: These will be available on eCampus and will be posted to the course blog in almost every week: https://interactivejournalismwvu.wordpress.com